 According to the Centers for Disease Control (CDC), getting outdoors is a relatively safe way to remain physically active, get fresh air and reduce stress and camping here in Nova Scotia is known as one of the safest outdoor activities in the world!

 In 2020/21 we proudly hosted hundreds of campers without a single case of transmission and we are looking forward to a safe and healthy 2022 as well.

 If we all do our part, we'll have a great summer!

 YES!
 We are currently accepting reservations for the 2022 season.
 We require that all of our guests follow the travel advisories and self-isolation requirements set forth by the provincial health authorities.
 These change regularly so we encourage you to check before you book and before you come for any updates or changes.

-At this time we are expecting to be able to open for May 20, 2022 however, that will depend on provincial guidelines.
+At this time we are expecting to be able to open until October 10, 2022 however, that will depend on provincial guidelines.
 If that date changes we will update our website and contact anyone who has already booked.